 The Big South Fork region has been extensively mined for coal since the turn of the century with some mines still operating today in the Big South Fork watershed.
 These mining activities created at least 120 underground entries within the BISO that are clustered along the various coal seam outcroppings in the steep slopes of the Big South Fork gorge.
 The waste materials from these mines were generally deposited in uncontrolled dumps near the mines.
 Surface and ground water that comes in contact with these mine spoils or discharges directly from the mines is often acidic and commonly has elevated concentrations of iron, manganese, aluminum, and zinc.
 Many of the tributaries to the Big South Fork have these sources of contaminated mine drainage (CMD) within their watersheds.

 Many aquatic species that once existed throughout major portions of the Cumberland River now exist only as isolated remnant populations.
-Eight fish and 26 mussel species in the Cumberland River basin are listed as either State or Federal endangered species, and numerous other aquatic species are currently considered candidates for Federal listing as endangered species.
+Eleven total fish species and 14 total mussel species are listed as Threatened or Endangered.
 CMD into the Big South Fork River is partly responsible for the reduction in lotic and benthic diversity in the Big South Fork River.
 In addition to the impacts from current and past mining operations, there are also over 300 oil and gas wells in the parks boundary.
 Oil and gas operations that discharge salt water to near by streams cause the most degradation to water quality.

 At present there are three federally protected fish species listed as occurring in the park and two species still can be found in the park, both of which prefer small to large rivers with clean water and suitable habitat, the duskytail darter (Endangered), and the blackside dace (Threatened).
 The palezone shiner (Endangered) is in adjacent tributaries but has not been found in the park at this time.